Jerry West, a 3-time Hall of Fame selection and the NBA logo, dies at 86

 West was “the personification of basketball excellence and a friend to all who knew him,” the Clippers said in announcing his death.
 West’s wife, Karen, was by his side when he died, the Clippers said.

-He was a 14-time All-Star, a 12-time All-NBA selection, part of the 1972 Lakers team that won a championship, an NBA Finals MVP as part of a losing team in 1969 and was selected as part of the NBA’s 75th anniversary team.
+He was an All-Star in all 14 of his NBA seasons, a 12-time All-NBA selection, part of the 1972 Lakers team that won a championship, an NBA Finals MVP as part of a losing team in 1969 and was selected as part of the NBA’s 75th anniversary team.

 Credit: AP